Skip to content

 You may see a few existing files listed in the Files view.

-Click Upload and upload your .rsc file.
+Click Upload and upload the install script.

 Click on New Terminal.